gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 %sql
 SELECT * FROM airportsTimeTravel WHERE ident IN ("00A","ADD")
 ```

+> **What you should see:** Querying version 0 returns only the original "00A" record in mixed case, with no "ADD" airport present.
+Querying version 1 returns both the updated "TOTAL RF HELIPORT" record and the newly inserted "ADD" airport.

+> **What just happened?** Delta Lake's `versionAsOf` option told Spark to reconstruct the table state as it existed after transaction `N`.
+Spark replays the `_delta_log/` entries up to and including version `N`, building a file list from the resulting state.
+This is how Delta Lake provides point-in-time reads without physically copying data — the same underlying Parquet files serve multiple time-travel views simultaneously, and no data is ever re-read until a query action triggers execution.

 By default, Delta tables retain the commit history for 30 days.
 This means that you can always go back to a version from 30 days ago.